 Sticky Password is an app and browser extension that creates and remembers strong passwords, stores logins, stores credentials and stores payment information.

 The free version includes unlimited encrypted password and data storage, automatic form filling, a strong password generator, a secure digital wallet, secure notes and two-factor authentication.
-It also includes USB portable version for Windows for offline use.
+It also includes a USB portable version for Windows for offline use.

 When it comes to security, Sticky Password describes itself as being “a bulletproof vest” for your private data.
 The company says its program works with advanced encryption to provide the strongest protection, two-factor authentication and a master password that isn’t saved anywhere.
 You can learn more about Sticky Password’s security features online.

-After checking out Sticky Password myself, here are a few of the biggest pros and cons that I found with the free password manager:
+After checking out Sticky Password myself, here are a few of the biggest pros and cons that I found with the free password manager.